wkumari/draft-wkumari-dhc-capport/README.md

 1. Introduction

-   In many environments, users need to connect to a captive portal device and agree to an acceptable use policy (AUP) and / or provide billing information before they can access the Internet.
+   In many environments, users need to connect to a captive portal device and agree to an Acceptable Use Policy (AUP) and / or provide billing information before they can access the Internet.
 It is anticipated that the IETF will work on a more fully featured protocol at some point, to ease interaction with Captive Portals.
 Regardless